 I got my start eight years ago, as an editor for the literary magazine CutBank, and I’ve since edited over a hundred manuscripts for various publishers, companies, and clients.
-My roots are currently set down in beautiful Bozeman, Montana, but freelance editing has followed me across the globe while I lived in Portland, Oregon; Wellington, New Zealand; and most recently, Prague, Czech Republic.
+My roots are currently set down in Prague in the Czech Republic, and freelance editing has followed me across the globe while I lived in Portland, Oregon; Wellington, New Zealand; and most recently, Bozeman, Montana.
 I subscribe to Montana poet Richard Hugo’s perspective on the necessity of revisions: “Don’t write with a pen.
 Ink tends to give the impression the words shouldn’t be changed.”

 The poems of Scott Alexander Jones have a powerful presence and an extraordinary eloquence.
 The presence is built of exact details, and a sense of place and person; the eloquence is that of natural speech, the speaking voice of a poet-narrator.
 These are poems one listens to, and inhabits, takes part in.
 Jones is a fine observer of both the outer and the inner landscapes—place, passion, and psyche.
 The poems are both personal and large, true to self and widely seeking.
 This is a fresh, welcome and original new voice, a strong and intelligent talent.